Tutorial

 Step 2: Select Channels

-You need to select channels, which will be used by SomnoBot to detect sleep stages.
+You need to select channels that SomnoBot will use to detect sleep stages.
 SomnoBot uses a neural network that is robust with respect to different channels and EEG montages.
-However, to achieve best scoring accuracies with SomnoBot, we recommend to select at least two EEG and one EOG channel (learn more about channel selection here).
+However, to achieve the best staging accuracy, we recommend selecting at least two EEG and one EOG channel (learn more about channel selection here).

-- In the select channels panel, select at least two EEG and one EOG channel (see figure 2)
+- Open the "Select channels for sleep staging" dropdown and select at least two EEG and one EOG channel (see figure 2).

-- The select channels panel will show only those channels that were recorded in all selected EDF files.
-If your EDF files do not share any channel, the channel selection panel will be empty.
+- The dropdown lists only channels that are present in all selected EDF files.
+If your EDF files do not share any common channel, the list will be empty.

-- The more channels you select, the better SomnoBot will be able to score your recordings.
-However, more channels will increase compute time and memory requirements.
-We recommend to start with a small number of channels (e.g., three channels).
+- The more channels you select, the better SomnoBot can stage your recordings.
+However, more channels increase compute time and memory requirements.
+We recommend starting with a small number of channels (e.g., three channels).

-Figure 2: Channel selection for an example EDF file.
-The channel selection panel shows channels that you can select and all recordings have in common.
+Channel selection for a sample EDF file.
+The dropdown shows channels that all selected recordings have in common.

 -